melparker101/p50/CELLEX/README.md

 # Running CELLEX on ovary datasets

-### 1. Use the R scripts to format and filter the data, if necessary
+### 1. Use the R code to format and filter the data, if necessary
 The following versions of R and Bioconductor were used:
 ``` bash
 # Load R